1998 •PlayStation 1

 Retro CM3 is described with battery: 3700 mAh and cooling: Heatsink Ventilation cutouts.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Single Mono Rear facing and 3.5mm Headphone, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.

 Physically, the device is outlined by 150 mm x 68 mm x 21 mm, 150.0, Plastic, and Grey, Black/Blue, Black/Red, Transparent.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-A handheld is only as portable as the friction it introduces.
-Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.
+The best portable devices earn their place in a routine.
+They are easy to reach for, easy to trust, and easy to put back down without feeling delicate.

 The practical I/O story includes External MicroSD, WiFi, Micro USB, and AV Out.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.